nematostellalab/nematostellalab/README.md

 ---

-## 🚀 Visit the Lab Website
+## Visit the Lab Website

 👉 https://nematostellalab.github.io

 ---

-## 📫 Contact
+## Contact

-For collaborations or questions, feel free to reach out.
+For collaborations or questions, feel free to reach out. whitney.leach@desales.edu

 ---

-## 🌊 About *Nematostella vectensis*
+## About *Nematostella vectensis*

-*Nematostella vectensis* (the starlet sea anemone) is a powerful model organism for studying evolution, development, and environmental response.
+*Nematostella vectensis* (the starlet sea anemone) is a powerful model organism for studying evolution, daily rhythms, neurobiology, and environmental response.

 ---